joseph-bautista/joseph-bautista/README.md

 ### Hi, I'm Joseph Bautista! 👋

-## Founder of HouseMate 🏠 | Senior Software & AWS Cloud Engineer
+## Builder of HouseMate 🏠 | Senior Software & AWS Cloud Engineer
 I'm a software engineer and founder based in the Philippines with 7+ years of experience building scalable web applications, cloud infrastructure, APIs, and AI-powered platforms.

 I'm currently building HouseMate, a rental property management and tenant marketplace platform focused on helping property owners, landlords, and property managers manage their properties and acquire tenants through a single digital platform.